cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

       }
   }
 ```

-And whenever new user joins the board, he/she needs to be shown all previous drawings, for that first we need to capture the data from all clients and
+Every new user who joins the board, needs to be shown all previous drawings.
+In order to do that first you need to capture the data from all clients and
-then you need to send that we have written two methods
+then you need to send that data.
+For that you need to written two methods.

 ```javascript
 /* Send new users all the previous data to update their whitebaord */